-Loops are the set of instructions that needs to be executed until a defined condition is satisfied.
-In this blog, we have discussed: 1) What is the range function in python?
-2) How does the loop work?
-3) for loop in python 4) while loop in python 4) How can we make conditional loops in python?
-5) Use of Continue and Break statements in a loop.
+Loops are the set of instructions that needs to be executed repeatedly until a defined condition is satisfied.
+In this blog, we have discussed the range function in python working of a loop and the most popular loops: for and while loop in python.
+The use of continue and break statements in loop increase their usability in Python and building ML Applications.

 SVM, also known as support vector machines, is one of the most popular algorithms in machine learning and data science.
 Experts consider this one of the best "Out of box" classifiers.
 In this article, we will develop a thorough understanding of SVMs, relating it with SVC and Maximal Margin Classifier along with step-wise implementation.